Boundaries are important as we grow in our careers. The more we’re able to do, the more people want our time.

 For example, “I couldn’t prioritize X without completely pushing back the timeline for Y, which is a critical project.”

 Okay, but what if I still don’t know when to say no?

 First, don’t underestimate the power of a good gut feeling.

 But if you’re still really not sure, consider saying no when any of the following are true:

-2. When a task falls outside your jurisdiction.
+2) When a task falls outside your purview.

-If your boss tells you not to do something, it’s a no-go.
-Plain and simple.
+If your boss tells you not to do something, that’s a pretty good indicator not to do it!

-Note: this is different from political values, because we all have those.
-But if you’re ever asked to do something at your nonprofit that compromises your rights or integrity, and the consequences are worth the battle in your eyes, then you have every right to shut it down.
+This is a delicate dance where politics are concerned.
+But if you’re ever asked to do something at your nonprofit that compromises your rights or integrity, and the consequences are worth the battle, then shut it down.

 We’re finally at the end!

-In short 🙃, saying no’is a skill that requires thoughtfulness and clarity, and can enable us to be more effective at our organizations.
+Saying no is a skill that requires thoughtfulness and clarity, and can enable us to be more effective at our orgs.
 While there’s always a risk to pushing back, we can still do it in a way that gets our point across, without jeopardizing our positions at work.